firaskhalayleh-it/twinty-days-of-js/javascript-hard-parts-v2/day_three.md

 ```

 Please note that the diagram is not included in the Markdown format, but you can refer to the original response for the diagram explanation.
-Certainly!
-Here's a diagram illustrating the execution flow of the code example:

 ```
                                         JavaScript Execution